Rockies vs. Angels Player Props Betting Odds

 McMahon Stats

-- McMahon has recorded 73 hits with 20 doubles, three triples, 12 home runs and 34 walks.
+- McMahon has 73 hits with 20 doubles, three triples, 12 home runs and 35 walks.
 He has driven in 41 runs with four stolen bases.

 McMahon Recent Games